rdwz/Moshier-Ephemeris-JS/README.md

 ### Notes on precision & accuracy upgrading from 0.1.0 to 1.0.0 and beyond

-1) There is very tiny differences (in the magnitude of 0.0000005 degrees) between the `apparentLongitude` decimal calculation of the `Sun` in the 1.0.0 implementation vs the 0.1.0 implentation.
+1) There is a very tiny differences (in the magnitude of 0.0000005 degrees) between the `apparentLongitude` decimal calculation of the `Sun` in the 1.0.0 implementation vs the 0.1.0 implentation.
 I've tracked this down to a specific calculation - `epsilon.js`.

 I believe this upgrade actually fixed a bug in the original implementation.
 The bug was centered around the way `epsilon.js` was implemented.
 In the 0.1.0 implementation, `$moshier.epsilon` was a global variable that was reassigned frequently.
 This, I believe, resulted in unintentional mutations.